Dunkleosteus: Diet

-In 2025, Engelman and colleagues questioned the suction feeding hypotheis, criticizing that the assumptions behind these models do not accurately reflect the anatomy of D. terrelli.
+In 2025, Engelman and colleagues questioned the suction feeding hypothesis, criticizing that the assumptions behind these models do not accurately reflect the anatomy of D. terrelli.
 They suggested that the blade-like dentition of Dunkleosteus are similar to predatory fish that actively pursue and orally process their prey (i.e. bite with a wide gape and tear the prey into pieces), unlike the extant and extinct suction feeding gnathostomes (jawed vertebrates), which have a limited gape and villiform (densely packed) tooth patches or similar structures on their mouthparts without large piercing structures for oral processing.
 They further argued that many modern suction feeders possess structures that restrict their mouth opening, as having large mouths like Dunkleosteus would decrease effective suction force.
 Additionally, they noted that Dunkleosteus lived in an open water environment, where suction feeding on larger prey is mostly unreliable due to suction resistance.
-Engelman et al. (2025) also revised the skull and jaw anatomy and Dunkleosteus, and suggested that the previous bite force estimates and assumptions may require re-examination based on their anatomical revision.
+Engelman et al. (2025) also suggested that the skull of Dunkleosteus was composed of more cartilage than previously assumed, including most major jaw connections and muscle attachment sites which would have allowed to widely open its jaws with a gape angle of at least 65–70°, and that the previous bite force estimates may require re-examination based on this anatomical revision.